-Being admitted to hospital can be a worrying and unsettling time.
-If you have any concerns or questions you should speak to a member of staff in the ward or department who will do their best to reassure you.
+Being admitted to hospital can be a worrying any unsettling time. if you have any concern or questions you should speak to a member of staff in the ward or department who will do their best to reassure you.
 If you are not happy with their response, you can ask to speak to someone in charge.